krisssnv/data-science-project/README.md

 - Place spectrogram files in the melspectrograms/ directory.
 - Open the notebook parkinsons_vit_classifier.ipynb in Jupyter.
 - Run all cells to train the model and evaluate it.

+- For replicability reasons, the train/test split that was used is included and can be used instead of the random split

 # The notebook performs:
 -80/20 train-test split